 When you run DISM (Deployment Imaging and Servicing Managemen) tool it will repair Windows System Image and Windows Component Store in Windows 10.
-All of the system inconsistencies and corruptions should be fixed.
+All of the system inconsistencies and corruption should be fixed.
 You can either use Powershell or command prompt to execute this command.

 6] Run System File Checker